Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Introduction

+\begin{remark} The first implication of the above theorem is already interesting if $\phi$ is a \textit{global} biholomorphism on the immediate basins: $B^0_{f_1}\to B^0_{f_2}$ and $\phi'$ is its inverse.
+It was proved in Proposition~3.16 of the book \cite{b:LY}, under this assumption and the supplementary hypothesis that $\phi$ and $\phi'$ are continuous at $0$.
+The construction of $\psi$ which will be exposed here becomes, without these continuity hypotheses, more difficult. \end{remark}

-\begin{Remarque} Let us make the following remark whose demonstration we will omit.
-If we replaced in theorem \ref{t:conjRevetBasLoc} the maps $(\h^+, \h^-)$ by the germs $(\h^+_g, \h^-_g)$, we would obtain a statement that is a logical equivalence between the two following statements, which are easily seen to be always true.
-The germs are equivalent as analytic ramified coverings (this is true since the germs are inversible) if and only if $f_1, f_2$ conjugate on the very large attracting petals\footnote{See definition \ref{d:pet}} included in a small neighborhood of $0$ (this is true since $f_1, f_2$ are conjugate to translations).
-Whence the interest to work with $(\h^+, \h^-)$ for the study of this more flexible covering equivalence. \end{Remarque}
+\begin{remark} Let us make the following remark, whose proof we will omit.
+If we tried to make an analogue of \Cref{prop:complement} where we replace the maps $(\h^+, \h^-)$ by the germs $(\h^+_g, \h^-_g)$, we would get a statement that is a logical equivalence between the two following statements, which are easily seen to be always true: \begin{enumerate} \item there exists a $\sigma\in\C$ and invertible germs $\psi^{\pm}_g$ fixing the ends of the cylinder, such that ${\h_1}_g^\pm = T_\sigma^{-1} \circ {\h_2}_g^\pm \circ \psi^\pm_g$ (this is true with any $\sigma$, since the germs ${\h_i}_g^{\pm}$ are invertible); \item there is a pair of very large attracting petals\footnote{See \Cref{d:pet}} for $f_1$ and $f_2$, included in a small neighborhood of $0$ and on which the restrictions of $f_1$ and $f_2$ are conjugate (this is true since $f_1, f_2$ are conjugate to translations on appropriate very large petals). \end{enumerate} Whence the importance to work with the actual mappings $(\h^+, \h^-)$ and not only their germs, for the study of this more flexible relation. \end{remark}

-The book of Landford and Yampolsky \cite{b:LY} proves the implication of theorem \autoref{t:conjRevetBasLoc} with some supplementary hypotheses.
-Namely: $\phi$ is a \textit{global} biholomorphism on the immediate basins $B_0^{f_1}$, $B_0^{f_2}$, and the conjugacy $\phi$ and its inverse $\phi' = \phi^{-1}$ are continuous at $0$.
-The construction of $\psi$ which will be exposed here becomes, without these continuity hypotheses, more difficult.

-It is expected that the theorem \autoref{t:conjRevetBasLoc} may be naturally adapted for maps $f_1, f_2$ with parabolic points with any number (possibly distinct for $f_1, f_2$) of petals and cycles of petals and for each of their horn maps.
-This conjectural generalisation of the theorem will be explicitly formulated in part $7$.

-Theorem \autoref{t:conjRevetLoc}, up to renormalizing the Fatou coordinates, gives an equality between ${\h_1}_g^\pm$, ${\h_2}_g^\pm$.
+The classical \Cref{t:conjRevetLoc}, up to changing normalization of the Fatou coordinates, gives an equality between ${\h_1}_g^\pm$ and ${\h_2}_g^\pm$.
 This enables to study the dynamic of ${\h}_g^\pm$ independently of the choice of the representative of $f$ modulo local conjugacy.
-The theorem \autoref{t:conjRevetBasLoc}, up to renormalizing the Fatou coordinates, gives an equivalence modulo post-composition by $\psi^\pm$.
-This implies a preservation of ramified covering properties of $\h$.
-The local degree preservation of $\h$ implies the following corollary:
+On the other hand, \Cref{prop:complement}, up to changing normalization of the Fatou coordinates, gives an equality modulo pre-composition by $\psi^\pm$ and post-composition with a translation.
+This implies a preservation of ramified covering properties of $\h$, but not the dynamical ones.